 Historically, Northside is a labor settlement, euphemistically known as the University’s “service community.”
 Once Southern Democrats managed to repeal the legal promise of Reconstruction and white supremacists put a stranglehold on sharecropping, land ownership became an increasingly distant vision for free Black men and women.
 With the turn of the 20th century, the rise of the railroad, wartime-Depression era costs of living, and the tightening grip of Jim Crow, southern Blacks joined what would be called the Great Migration to the north, searching for jobs in emerging urban centers.
 Some, however, went only as far as Chapel Hill or Carrboro, where they were met by two rising industries: the flagship University of North Carolina and Carr Mill, one of many textile factories sweeping across the Piedmont region.
 Both needed labor but the mill tended to favor poor whites, who were also on the move from failing agriculture.
 A University that once rented slaves to construct its facilities soon became the largest employer of blacks hired to maintain them.
 Some black land owners managed to maintain large swathes of land in Chatham and Orange Counties in part by performing long hours of manual labor at the University.
 Many more built homes in Northside and dedicated themselves to subsistence wages of $1/14 hours days in the University laundry or other maintenance “services.”
 New residents joined those who had long made their living laying the stonework that distinguishes the UNC campus or providing domestic support for families of UNC faculty and administrators.

-Northside residents eventually became labor leaders (establishing the first janitorial union in 1939 and the mechanics shop in the mid-1940s) and, later, civil rights leaders in a town where the first Freedom Riders of 1947–including a young Bayard Rustin–were mobbed and sentenced to months of hard labor.
+Northside residents eventually became labor leaders (establishing the Janitorial Association in 1939 and the mechanics shop in the mid-1940s) and, later, Civil Rights leaders in a town where the first Freedom Riders of 1947–including a young Bayard Rustin–were mobbed and sentenced to months of hard labor.
 Today Northside is the most socio-economically diverse area in Chapel Hill.
 It is also one of the most threatened by private investment and displacement.
 Like many similar areas across the U.S., the infrastructure of Northside suffered in the wake of desegregation.
 Black businesses collapsed; local teachers and school administrators lost their jobs.
 White businesses took over west Franklin St and much of Rosemary.
-Targeted for “urban renewal”–what James Baldwin famously called “negro removal”–in the late 1970s, community members faced down HUD and kept most of their homes from the demolition that destroyed much of the Hayti community in Durham.
+Targeted for “urban renewal”–what James Baldwin famously called “negro removal”–in the late 1970s, community members faced down HUD and kept most of their homes from the demolition that destroyed much of the Hayti community in Durham; some effectively negotiated for new and improved homes in the neighborhood.
 By the 80s, however, a new generation of young people pursued higher education and better jobs elsewhere or found themselves at sea in the rising tide that was Chapel Hill and the University of North Carolina.
 Black flight left some residences unoccupied and ripe for misuse and investment.

 Still, residents continued to fight for their homes, property, and community.
 They created a neighborhood watch system and, in 2003-2004, worked with the town to make Northside a Neighborhood Conservation District.
 While Northside’s history may have rivalled that of “east enders,” its architecture lacked the style and consistency generally associated with a historic district.
 Designation as a historic district would have more tightly restricted development but residents wanted to keep the right to renovate small homes to accommodate family needs and interests.
 Oversize construction, predatory sales, and the emergence of a student rental market that thrived on flagrant violation of occupancy code followed.
 While neighbors warmly insist that students have always lived in Northside, they also note that by the late 90s, the delicate balance between the lifestyles of transient students and those of fourth and fifth generation residents had shifted away from neighborliness to nuisance and neglect.
 By 2008, while a luxury, mixed-use condo development rose on the square-block site that housed the former black business district, the residential area had become what one realty broadside called “hot property” for rental investment and was becoming what one resident called “a big dorm.”
 From 1980 to 2010, the number of black residents in Northside dropped by 40%.
 Meanwhile the number of University workers who lived more than ten miles from the University rose to more than 60%.